koenighotze/koenighotze.github.io/content/post/2017-04-24-terraform-basics.md

 ...and of course, it fails, because we need to associate a key with this instance.
 I won't go into the public key configuration, so I'll just assume that you configured a key pair.
-Just look at [http://docs.aws.amazon.com/cli/latest/reference/ec2/create-key-pair.html]() and [http://docs.aws.amazon.com/cli/latest/userguide/cli-ec2-keypairs.html]() for details on that topic.
+Just look at the [key pair documentation](http://docs.aws.amazon.com/cli/latest/reference/ec2/create-key-pair.html) and the [CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-ec2-keypairs.html) for details on that topic.

----
-**Sidenote: Output the public ip directly**
+### Sidenote: Output the public ip directly

 Just add the following fragment at the bottom of the Terraform config and you will be told the public ip directly.